 In summary: finds skin imperfections, sprays them with a serum and erases them, plus also treats the skin to make it look better over time.

-The company says the device uses 95% less product than when using a regular foundation and works with 99% of complexions.
-Although Opte's "filter" on the skin is durable, it is not permanent.
-At the end of the day the correction can be removed with a make-up wipe.
+The company claims that the device uses 95% less product than when using a regular foundation and works on 99% of skin tones.
+Although Opte's “filter” on the skin is durable, it is not permanent.
+At the end of the day the correction can be removed with a makeup wipe.